drachenwald/insulae-draconis/library/group-resources/shire-seneschal.md

 Send in a report once every three months.
 Ask for extra time or help with any part of it if you want.
 Reports need to be submitted to the Principality Seneschal by the 15th of January, April, July and October.

-## Seriously, we mean it about the not panicing
+## Seriously, we mean it about the not panicking

 Try to have fun.
 Often having a deputy to assist in the office can help with this.